STEVEN MAGAS – THE BIKE LAWYER

 Q: Why do I need a “Bike Lawyer?

 I am an avid cyclist.
 I have logged many miles on Ohio’s roadways and am familiar with the issues facing riders every day – errant motorists, trucks, snarling dogs, bad road conditions – I’ve seen it all.
 I’ve participated in club functions and national rides.
-I’ve attended rallies.
+I’ve attended and spoke at national bike rallies.

 I am also an advocate for cycling – locally, regionally and nationally.
 I represent the Cincinnati Cycle Club and work with many Ohio bike clubs and national rides on risk, insurance, liability and business issues.
 I sit on the Board of the Ohio Bicycle Federation – a non-profit group dedicated to protecting YOUR right to ride on Ohio’s roadways.
 I helped write the 2006 “Better Biking Bill” that unanimously passed by the Ohio legislature and signed into law by Gov. Taft.
 I have traveled to Washington, D.C. to lobby our senators and representatives on “pro-bike” policies and legislation.
 I regularly write “op-ed” pieces in newspapers educating the motoring public and promoting the “Share The Road” theme.